+Total Total

+without with full

+exercise of over- exercise of over-

+Per allotment allotment

-Per Share Total without exercise of over- allotment options Total with full exercise of over- allotment options Public Offering Price \$ \$ \$ Underwriting discount and commissions (1) \$ \$ \$ Proceeds, before expenses, to us \$ \$ \$
+Share options options

+Public Offering Price \$ \$ \$

+Underwriting discount and commissions (1) \$ \$ \$

+Proceeds, before expenses, to us \$ \$ \$

-The Company will be also responsible for and will pay all expenses relating to the Offering, including, without limitation, (a) all filing fees and expenses relating to the registration of the securities with the Commission; (b) all fees and expenses relating to the listing of the Company's common stock on a national exchange, if applicable; (c) all fees, expenses and disbursements relating to the registration or qualification of the securities under the "blue sky" securities laws of such states and other jurisdictions as Kingswood may reasonably designate (including, without limitation, all filing and registration fees, and the reasonable fees and disbursements of the Company's "blue sky" counsel, which will be Kingswood's counsel) unless such filings are not required in connection with the Company's proposed listing on a national exchange, if applicable; (d) all fees, expenses and disbursements relating to the registration or exemption of the securities under the securities laws of such foreign jurisdictions as Kingswood may reasonably designate; (e) the costs of all mailing and printing of the Offering documents; (f) transfer and/or stamp taxes, if any, payable upon the transfer of securities for the Company to Kingswood; and (g) the fees and expenses of the Company's accountants; and (h) a maximum of \$150,000 for fees and expenses including "road show," diligence, and reasonable legal fees and disbursements for Kingswood's counsel.
-The Company shall be responsible for Kingswood's consummated.
+The Company will be also responsible for and will pay all expenses relating to the Offering, including, without limitation, (a) all filing fees and expenses relating to the registration of the securities with the Commission; (b) all fees and expenses relating to the listing of the Company's Common Stock on a national exchange, if applicable; (c) all fees, expenses and disbursements relating to the registration or qualification of the securities under the "blue sky" securities laws of such states and other jurisdictions as Kingswood may reasonably designate (including, without limitation, all filing and registration fees, and the reasonable fees and disbursements of the Company's "blue sky" counsel, which will be Kingswood's counsel) unless such filings are not required in connection with the Company's proposed listing on a national exchange, if applicable; (d) all fees, expenses and disbursements relating to the registration, qualification or exemption of the securities under the securities laws of such foreign jurisdictions as Kingswood may reasonably designate; (e) the costs of all mailing and printing of the Offering documents; (f) transfer and/or stamp taxes, if any, payable upon the transfer of securities from the Company to Kingswood; and (g) the fees and expenses of the Company's accountants; and (h) a maximum of \$150,000 for fees and expenses including "road show," diligence, and reasonable legal fees and disbursements for Kingswood's counsel.
+The Company shall be responsible for Kingswood's external counsel legal costs irrespective of whether or not the Offering is consummated, subject to a maximum of \$50,000 in the event that it is not consummated.
 Additionally, one percent (1%) of the gross proceeds of the Offering shall be provided to Kingswood for non-accountable expenses.
 Additionally, the Company will provide an expense advance (the "Advance") to Kingswood of \$25,000.
 The Advance shall be applied towards out-ofpocket accountable expense set forth herein and any portion of the Advance shall be returned to the Company to the extent not actually incurred.
 Kingswood may deduct from the net proceeds of the Offering payable to the Company on the closing date, or the closing date of the Over-Allotment Option, if any, the expenses set forth herein to be paid by the Company to Kingswood.